-The mace is a symbol of authority long used by colleges and universities in commencement exercises to symbolize the The College Macepower and authority of higher education.
+The mace is a symbol of authority long used by colleges and universities in commencement exercises to symbolize the power and authority of higher education.
 The mace, originally a medieval club used as a weapon of war, can also be seen as a staff or scepter.
 In fourteenth-century universities, the mace was often used to restore order when debates between students and faculty became particularly heated.

 The Penn College mace was designed by Frederick T. Gilmour, an alumnus and former employee of the college.
 The following description is taken from the 1985-1986 Annual Report of the Williamsport Area Community College: